 In Autumn you can assist with the foliage, when the trees, thanks to the leaves, assumes superb colors.
 To live this nice show of nature you can go hiking.
 But Valle Vigezzo offers you also one more chance.
 A train trip in the middle of the forest to enjoy the foliage.
 Book a seat on the train of Ferrovia Vigezzina-Centovalli.
 It starts from Domodossola, the town around 17 km. from Santa Maria Maggiore, and it arrives in Locarno, Switzerland.
 With it, you pass through woods and historical villages.
 It is an amazing experience.

 If you want to go to Santa Maria Maggiore you have two options: the car, you can rent one, or the train.
 You can go there through the highway from Turin and Milan, also from Locarno, it is easy and fast to get there.
 If you prefer the train from Milan or Turin you go to Novara and then to Domodossola.
 From there use the Ferrovia Vigezzina-Centovalli for the last part of the trip.
 To get more hints about Santa Maria Maggiore and the connections I suggest you visit the official website.

 Organizing the trip

-I can’t suggest any accommodation because I slept in a private house, guest of some friends of mine.
+I can’t suggest any accommodation because I slept in a private house, a guest of some friends of mine.
 Around the place, there are hotels, Bed & Breakfast, and holiday houses.
-Check the map below.
 Local restaurants then will give you a great journey into the local food traditions.